- #1. Cholesterol is not a fatty acid

 - Some statin trials do show drops in all cause mortality when LDL-C is lowered.
 For example, this 2018 JAMA meta analyses of over 270,00 participants found that all cause mortality dropped when LDL-C was lowered from 160 mg/DL to 130 mg/DL and again from 130 mg/dL to 100 mg/dL, but that all cause mortality benefits ceased when LDL-C went below 100 mg/dL.
 In other words, lowering LDL beneath 100 mg/dL didn’t show increased drops in all cause mortality although heart attack and stroke risk continued to go down as LDL levels fell.

 - Statin trials are designed to prove the efficacy of a drug as quickly as possible, they aren’t designed to demonstrate the lifetime impact of high cholesterol caused by a fat heavy diet.
-This issue came up when I interviewed Dr. Tom Dayspring last year.
+This issue came up when we interviewed Dr. Tom Dayspring last year.